Background

 Results

-Use cases and scenarios of communication between road users in urban traffic areas were documented in a catalogue.
-The detailed analysis of selected scenarios provides communication sequences that serve as a starting point for the human-centred development of external human-machine interfaces on the vehicle.
+Use cases and scenarios of communication between road users in urban traffic areas were documented in a catalog.
+The detailed analysis of selected scenarios provides communication sequences that serve as a starting point for the human-centered development of external human-machine interfaces (eHMI) on the vehicle.